guanquann/Stocksera-API/README.md

 # Stocksera API

 This is the official API for Stocksera.
-Visit stocksera at https://stocksera.pythonanywhere.com.
+Visit Stocksera at https://github.com/guanquann/Stocksera.

 #### Installation
 The package can easily be installed in your terminal by entering
 ```
 pip install stocksera
 ```

-### Usage

 #### Import the package
 ```